 Mr. Kimball was a teaching assistant at San Diego State for 2 years teaching freshman chemistry labs.
 He worked for California Citrus Producers for 11 years as Director of Quality Control/Research and Development in the Porterville area.
 He raised a family of 5 children in the town where their mother grew up.
 He has over 20 publications in citrus processing and education including 3 books on citrus processing used around the world.
 He left CCPI to join Lyons Magnus in Fresno as their Quality Control Director.
 After setting up their quality control computer system and managing 20 employees and the quality control of hundreds of products, he left and became an independent consultant.
 He taught math and physical science part-time for the Delano Center of Bakersfield College for 15 years, chemistry part-time for Fresno City College for 5 years, and chemistry part-time for Reedley College for 6 years.
-He has taught all levels of freshman inorganic chemistry, all levels of algebra, geometry, math analysis, statistics, and physical science.
+He has taught all levels of freshman inorganic chemistry, all levels of algebra, geometry, trigonometry, math analysis, statistics, and physical science.
 In 2001 he accepted a full time chemistry and physics teaching job at Corcoran High School for one semester and then taught math for two years at Lindsay High School.
 He taught chemistry and physical science for Bakersfield College as a full-time temporary employee for a year and a half before accepting a full-time tenure track position in the fall of 2005.
 He currently teaches a variety of chemistry and physical science courses for Bakersfield College and is a tenured full professor of physical science and math.